BasementKrew/revelation.io/_posts/2014-09-09-swifthttp.markdown

 ```

 **responseSerializer**
-The responseSerializer is responsible for object that is returned for `responseObject`.
-This means we can make a request return a serialized object instead of just returning a `NSData` object.
-SwiftHTTP includes `JSONResponseSerializer` that will serialize the response into a `Foundationn` object using `NSJSONSerialization`.
+The responseSerializer is responsible for object serialization that is returned in the HTTP response as `responseObject`.
+In practice, this means we can make a request return a serialized object instead of just returning a `NSData` object.
+SwiftHTTP includes `JSONResponseSerializer` that will serialize the response into a `Foundation` object using `NSJSONSerialization`.

 ```swift
 var request = HTTPTask()